 Privacy Concerns and Security Camera Systems

-While license plate recognition technology is a wonderful tool, it does not come without responsibility.
+While license plate recognition technology is a wonderful tool and has many security benefits, it does not come without responsibility.
 There is some concern around the invasion of privacy when it comes to reading license plate numbers and tracking movements.
 In most jurisdictions, license plates are usually considered to be public information that is legal to capture on video or film without a posted notice or need of consent from the driver of the vehicle.

 However, it’s worth taking some time to research if your county has any specific restrictions or rules that should be taken into consideration.
 As Zaladium has years of experience in securing the Houston area, our experienced surveillance team can discuss this further with you during your free security assessment.